JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 # Character sets
-Character sets are codes which can be recognised by the computer and are used to represent text / characters.**Character codes** are **unique bit-patterns**.
+Character sets are codes which can be recognised by the computer and are used to represent text / symbols / digits.**Character codes** are **unique bit-patterns**.
 A character set is simply a standardized set of bit patterns.

 ### ASCII
 ASCII uses 7 bits to represent numbers and symbols, and precedes Unicode.